Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 In our implementation, the mapping of a block uses the auxiliary information as follows.

-First, it iterates over all known tags and compares each one with the block's coinbase parameter.
+First, it iterates over all known tags and compares each one with the block's identifiers.
 If the tag is a substring of the parameter, then we have a match.

-Second, if the first step fails, we compare the block's coinbase addresses with known pool addresses and again look for a match.
+Second, if the first step fails, we compare the block's reward addresses with known pool addresses and again look for a match.

-In both cases, if there is a match, then: (i) we map the block to the matched pool; (ii) we associate all of the block's coinbase addresses (that is, the addresses that receive fees from the block) with the matched pool.
+In both cases, if there is a match, then: (i) we map the block to the matched pool; (ii) we associate all of the block's reward addresses (that is, the addresses that receive fees from the block) with the matched pool.

-In essence, the coinbase parameter is the principal element for mapping a block to an entity and the known addresses is the fallback mechanism.
+In essence, the identifiers are the principal element for mapping a block to an entity and the known addresses are the fallback mechanism.

 If there is a match, we also parse the auxiliary information, such as pool ownership or clusters, in order to assign the block to the top level entity, e.g., the pool's parent company or cluster.

 If both mechanisms fail, then no match is found.
-In this case, we assign the coinbase addresses as the block's entity.
+In this case, we assign the reward addresses as the block's entity.